panuozzo77/panuozzo77/README.md

 <br />

-I am 22 and studying at the University of Salerno in :it:
+I am 22 and graduated at the University of Salerno in :it:

 **About me** ❤️